 Children Puppies Well

 Positive reinforcement-based training done even moderately well comes with lovely side effects for the trainee (and also the trainer).
 But badly attempted R+ training that regularly lets aversives, coercion, or too much difficulty in the picture can stress out dogs.
-If I grab my dog’s collar to move her and I haven’t conditioned her to that, she may dodge when I grab the next time.
+If I grab my dog’s collar to move her and I haven’t conditioned her to collar grabbing, she may dodge when I grab the next time.
 That was aversive.
 If I push into her space to get her to move and she starts jumping back when I approach her, that was aversive.
 If I play a game with a fearful dog where they need to come closer and closer to me to get the treat and I go too fast—I am the aversive.

 So take this friendly reminder from someone who has made plenty of mistakes.
 Yes, Pavlov is always on your shoulder.
 But even if we use food to train, it doesn’t mean we will automatically get a beautiful positive conditioned response to training.
 There are other stimuli that can creep into our training sessions that can knock the fun right out of it.